VirgilSecurity/virgil-pythia-go/README.md

 ## Install and configure SDK

-The Virgil Pythia Go SDK is provided as a package named pythia-go.
+The Virgil Pythia Go SDK is provided as a package named virgil-pythia-go.
 The package is distributed via GitHub.
 The package is available for Go 1.10 or newer.

 ### Install SDK Package

 Virgil Pythia SDK uses the Virgil Crypto library to perform cryptographic operations.
-The Virgil Pythia Go SDK is provided as a package named pythia-go.
+The Virgil Pythia Go SDK is provided as a package named virgil-pythia-go.
 The package is distributed via GitHub.
 The package is available for Go 1.10 or newer.

 #### Step #1.
 Install a Crypto Library (C++)